Search: 258 results

 Verse ConceptsLove, And The Worldriskheartbeat

-And Abishai, the brother of Joab, the son of Zeruiah, was chief among three.
-And he lifted up his spear against three hundred, and slew them, and had the name among three.
+And Abishai, the brother of Joab, the son of Zeruiah, was the chief of three; and he brandished his spear against three hundred and slew them; and he had a name among the three.

 Verse ConceptsThree To Four HundredThree Hundred And AboveKilling Many People